"Sounding-type Market Research" is rapidly expanding in PPP projects.

 The third issue is financial issues.
 Tax revenues have been declining due to population decline and a sluggish local economy, and are likely to continue to decline in the future.
 A major issue is how to maintain healthy finances.
 I think one of the issues is that it is becoming difficult to maintain and operate many public facilities in the same way as before.

-How is sounding actually carried out?
+How is a sounding research actually carried out?

-Created by PACIFIC CONSULTANTS CO., LTD. based on the above
+Created based on the above by PACIFIC CONSULTANTS CO., LTD.

 --Are the contents different for each one?

-Benefits of conducting sounding
+Benefits of conducting sounding research

 By providing specific information on the reorganization and utilization of public facilities, public land, parks, green spaces, and other public spaces, it is possible to widely solicit utilization ideas from the private sector.
-This is an area where private business operators who are well acquainted with market trends and needs excel.
-In addition, by knowing how much interest private business operators have in utilizing the facilities and land, and what type of business model would be most likely to gain their participation, it is possible to move forward with consideration of commercialization.
+This is an area where private business sectors who are well acquainted with market trends and needs excel.
+In addition, by knowing how much interest private business sectors have in utilizing the facilities and land, and what type of business model would be most likely to gain their participation, it is possible to move forward with consideration of commercialization.

-There's no direct incentive.
+--There's no direct incentive.

 Yes.
-Therefore, it may seem that there is no benefit for private business operators, but that is not the case.
+Therefore, it may seem that there is no benefit for private business sectors, but that is not the case.
 It is valuable for business operators to be able to catch public projects that will be commercialized in about two or three years in advance.
 This is because in order to get started on future business participation, cooperation between various departments within the company and the judgment of decision makers are necessary.
-I have heard that if there is an official "seal of approval" regarding the possibility of commercialization in the form of a sounding and concrete materials released by the public sector, it will be easier to reach a consensus within the company.
+I have heard that if there is an official "seal of approval" regarding the feasibility of commercialization in the form of a sounding research and concrete materials released by the public sector, it will be easier to reach a consensus within the company.

 What are the issues that are emerging?